What is myocardial ischemia?

 Symptoms and Causes

-- Unstable angina, which can happen at any time, even when you are relaxed or sleeping.
+- Unstable angina, which can happen at any time, even when you’re relaxed or sleeping.
 It may not go away when you take medication.

-Symptoms of myocardial ischemia can also include:
+Other myocardial ischemia symptoms can also include:

-- Trouble breathing or feeling short of breath
+- Trouble breathing or feeling short of breath.

-- Sweating or "cold sweat"
+- Sweating or "cold sweat."

-- Feeling full, indigestion, or a choking feeling (may feel like heartburn)
+- Feeling full, indigestion, or a choking feeling (may feel like heartburn).

-- Nausea or vomiting
+- Nausea or vomiting.

-- Feeling light-headed, dizzy, very weak or anxious
+- Feeling lightheaded, dizzy, very weak or anxious.

-- Fast or irregular heartbeat
+- Fast or irregular heartbeat.